 This course begins with a survey of church denominations and church councils in the South.
 Then attempts are made to interpret the data of the survey from various perspectives, including racial, historical, social, economic, regional and ecumenical.
 A special effort is made to discover patterns of racism and Christian methods of dealing with them.
 Emphasis is on the contemporary condition, but there are readings and assignments intended to relate the southern situation to the broader aspects of the ecumenical movements.
+(Offered alternate years, 1975, 76.)

-Lantz and Penn First Semester 1974 and Alternate Years 3 credits
+Lantz and Penn First Semester 3 credits